People

 A third area of research focuses on crime, the criminal-legal system and its institutions, and re-entry.
 In one study, Oselin, Mahutga and Flores evaluate the efficacy of the Riverside Probation Department’s Day Reporting Centers—which provide an array of services and resources—for people on probation and their successful reintegration.
 They conclude DRCs lower recidivism, and they also identify the various mechanisms that potentially account for this outcome.
 This study is published in the journal Criminal Justice and Behavior.

 In a different project, Oselin and Ross (with other collaborators) investigate employers’ hiring practices of formerly incarcerated individuals in the Inland Empire region amidst the backdrop of California’s Fair Chance Act (2018).
 Specifically, this mixed-methods study interrogates the hiring practices and preferences of employers through a survey (with an embedded experiment), and interviews with company hiring decision-makers.
-The findings unearth that most employers violate the Fair Chance Act, confirming the lingering widespread reluctance to hire those with criminal records despite legislative protections.
-This article is forthcoming in the journal Criminology & Public Policy, and the project was funded by a John Randolph Haynes and Dora Haynes Foundation Grant.
+The findings unearth that most employers violate the Fair Chance Act, confirming the lingering widespread reluctance to hire those with criminal records despite legislative protections. this article was published in the journal Criminology & Public Policy (Vol. 23, Iss.
+2), and the project was funded by a John Randolph Haynes and Dora Haynes Foundation Grant.
 In the next phase of this project, they will analyze interview data with a subset of these employers to better understand their hiring practices and reservations, and the extent to which both are influenced by public and company policies.

 Finally, Dr. Oselin is PI on two collaborative mixed-methods projects to evaluate the statewide Prison to Employment Initiative (P2E)—the integration of workforce and re-entry services across California for formerly incarcerated people—offered primarily through community-based organizations.
 Sharon and colleagues will continue to assess the labor market outcomes of the formerly incarcerated, as well as other indicators of well-being, after they receive P2E services.
 This project is funded by the California Workforce Development Board, and multiple articles based on it are in progress.